Raitoning/NMLS-Java-Game-Engine/README.md

 ## Development phase: PRE-ALPHA
 ## Engine version: 20.11.17
 ## Version notes:
+* Massive memory footprint reduction (reduced by half)
+* Reworked the way are handled by the engine.
+* Code cleanup
 * Missing most of the Javadoc
 * Bug with 0 reproductibility affecting the InputAxis class